thinkwee/iAgents/README.md

          use_llamaindex: True
       ```

       You can 📃upload、🔍show and ❌delete your personal files provided to your agent.
 For example, ross here upload a file about emnlp papers, now your agent can ask ross's agent about the information of survey papers in emnlp (even though ross is a palaeontologist). ⚠️It is still a experimental function and we are working on it.
+See <a href="wiki.md#rag">guide here</a>.
 ---
 -  2024.7.11 ✅ iAgents now supports [Ollama](https://ollama.com/)!
 You can use localhost LLM simply by [installing Ollama](https://ollama.com/) and set config to pick up your favorite LLM in ``config/global.yaml``, for example, a qwen2 7b model:
       <p align="center">